nvtidm/dvtalk.github.io/_posts/x_myrandoms/linux_env_randoms/2020-08-15-using-vim-terminal.md

 To copy the data from the vim buffer to the vim terminal buffer, we can use registers.
 Simply yank the data from normal vim buffer to vim registers, then go to the vim terminal (in Terminal-Normal mode), then paste the data from the register using this command `Ctrl-W " {register}`.

 ### Using vim-sendtowindow
 Wanna be a little bit faster, use this [vim-sendtowindow](https://github.com/KKPMW/vim-sendtowindow) plugin.
-This plugin actually doing the same thing as we disussed above but using vimscript: yank the selected data to a registers, then send the data in the register to the vim terminal.
+This plugin actually doing the same thing as we discussed above but using vimscript: yank the selected data to a registers, then send the data in the register to the vim terminal.
 However I think it's quite handy when testing your code with vim terminal, check the plugin page if you're interested.

 ---
 ## Open another file in vim terminal